 There are a number of factors that affect lifespan for everyone.
 These include genetics, environment, and family history.
 It’s important to talk with your doctor about those factors most important for you.

-How does genetics affect lifespan?
+How do genetics affect lifespan?

 FAP is caused by mutations in a gene called TTR.
 These lead to the protein that the gene encodes to misfold.
 The misfolded proteins accumulate in cells and tissues, interfering with how they work.
 There are many different TTR mutations that can cause FAP.
 Different mutations can affect both disease progression and symptoms.